Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

-To study the connectivity of the cosmic web as sampled by dark haloes, we turn our attention to the mathematical characterisation of connectivity: topology and persistent homology~\citep{munkres1984,edelsbrunner2010computational}.
-More specifically, we use Betti numbers~\citep{poincare1892betti} and persistence diagrams to study the connectivity of the the spatial distribution of dark haloes.
+The present study adresses the connectivity of the cosmic web as sampled by dark haloes, More specifically, we use Betti numbers~\citep{poincare1892betti} and persistence diagrams to study the connectivity of the the spatial distribution of dark haloes.
 In the present study, we do so by assessing the spatial distribution of dark matter haloes in a state-of-the-art dark matter simulation marked by a large cosmic volume and vast dynamic range.
 The Planck Millennium (P-Millennium hereafter, see~\citet{Punya2018} and~\citet{Baugh2019}) contains $7.7\times10^7$ of these haloes.